 2. The Message

 Noise in the interpersonal communication theory refers to the distortions that occur between different persons and makes the communication void.
 Sometimes what the speaker tells is quite different from what the listener hears and understands and this is because of noise.
 The message simply loses its original or intended meaning and disrupts the relationship between two people or employees in the workplace.
-In the context of communication interpersonal, noise includes the use of unnecessary jargon, language barriers, inattention, cultural differences, disinterest and incorrect body language.
+In the context of communication and poor interpersonal communication skills, noise includes the use of unnecessary jargon, language barriers, inattention, cultural differences, disinterest and incorrect body language.

 1) The flow of thoughts and ideas